What Is Periodontal Treatment?

 Bacteria live and thrive on the teeth and gums in a sticky layer known as biofilm.
 This substance coats the teeth and contains a mix of plaque, food debris, and bacteria that can irritate and inflame the gums if left undisrupted.
 Plaque on the teeth may harden into tartar over time and add to gum inflammation and the development of gum disease.
 To disrupt the biofilm layer and remove deposits that harbor harmful bacteria, and clean beneath the gums where brushing and flossing do not reach, professional periodontal treatments may be needed.
 While flossing and brushing the teeth thoroughly each day and keeping up with routine dental cleanings can minimize the risk of gum disease, many patients do need additional care to prevent this oral condition from harming their dental health and smile.

 Gum disease often causes symptoms in the mouth, like gum inflammation or tenderness, gum recession, lingering bad breath, and bleeding when brushing or flossing.
 It is important to understand that these symptoms are never normal and should be evaluated by an experienced dental team.
-If you have any sign or symptom of gum disease, get in touch with our Houston, TX practice and schedule your visit with general dentist Dr. Saba Jamali.
-She and our team may recommend nonsurgical or surgical gum disease treatments to stop the disease progression in your mouth and help keep the condition from causing further harm to your gums, bone, and teeth.
+If you have any sign or symptom of gum disease, get in touch with our Houston, TX practice and schedule your visit with a general dentist.
+Our team may recommend nonsurgical or surgical gum disease treatments to stop the disease progression in your mouth and help keep the condition from causing further harm to your gums, bone, and teeth.
 Treating gum disease as early as possible can offer long-term benefits for your overall wellness and smile.

 Periodontal treatments may be necessary if you have any signs or symptoms of gum disease.
 Some of those most common include: